 For instance, you can create age

-as a field and cast it as a string the
+as a field and set it as a string the

 In this case, the segmentation tool would treat the field as a string: